JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 Its great, yet overwhelming the amount of new SelfHosting Projects that are out there and that are coming.

-Would there be a way to automate the test deployment of such software?
+**Would there be a way** to automate the test and deployment of such software via containers?

 Or should our selfhoster backlog *to be tried* list to keep growing?

+> Why are you doing this though?

 **The idea**